dobios/Dobios/README.md

 - 👋 Hi, I’m a computer nerd from Switzerland who likes thinking about languages and how we can make them better.
-- 👀 I like thinking about how and why people reason about things a certain way, and what mistakes can be avoided if we reasoned about these things differently.
-Basically I like designing tools that make it easier to describe complex things correctly and reliably.
+- 👀 I like designing tools that make it easier to describe complex things correctly and reliably.
+When I get imposter syndrome, I try building some automated testing thingies to convince myself that the stuff I build works.
 - 📫 You can reach me via email (adobis@ethz.ch) or on mastodon.
 - ✨ You can find my favorite stuff pinned on my profile ;).
 **********************************
 #### For Software
-- Most of my work is usually working a compiler, building some automated testing thingy, or making a video-game.
+- Most of my work is usually working on a compiler or building some automated testing thingy.
+I do occasionally still dable in video-game dev, but I feel like that arc has reached its end.
 - I will sometimes dable in something completely unrelated, so always keep your eyes open for that ;).

 #### For Hardware